 Introduction

 In the Fluvial and Coastal Research Group (FCRG) we study fluvial and coastal processes and environments.
 Our research concentrates on past, present and future river and coastal dynamics.
-We are especially interested in changing river and coastal environments, and in how human interaction with these systems affects natural processes, leading to changes in e.g. flow regimes, erosion-sedimentation processes, and physicochemical water dynamics.
-In order to advance river research, we develop new methods in coastal and fluvial remote sensing, channel morphology, hydro- and morphodynamic modelling.
+We are especially interested in changing river and coastal environments and how human interaction with these systems affects natural processes, leading to changes in e.g. flow regimes, erosion-sedimentation processes, and physicochemical water dynamics.
+To advance river research, we develop new methods in coastal and fluvial remote sensing, channel morphology, and hydro- and morphodynamic modelling.
 Coastal research spans from fieldwork-intensive water quality sampling to investigation of marine spatial planning processes.

 Methodologically, we focus on laser scanning, sediment transport sampling, mobile current profiling and bathymetric modelling, as well as on in situ methodology in underwater light measurement and application of geoinformatics in marine management.
 In addition to our main research focus on the sub-arctic and the Baltic Sea, we also work in Spain, the USA and Iceland.